fivexl/terraform-aws-sso-elevator/README.md

 ```

 To fix the Security Hub issue when migrating to API Gateway, manually delete the FunctionURLAllowPublicAccess policy statement in the AWS Console.
+**After updating the module, you can find the API URL in the output of the module.
+Please don't forget to update the Slack App manifest with the new URL.**

 ## Module configuration options and automatic approval